sanikapalande/sanikapalande/README.md

-### Hello there 👋 My name is Sanika (she/her), and I'm currently an undergraduate student at Rutgers University majoring in Computer Science and minoring in Creative Writing.
+### Hello there 👋 My name is Sanika (she/her), and I'm currently an undergraduate student at Rutgers University majoring in Computer Science.

 - 👩🏽‍💻 I am exploring different fields in technology such as **software engineering, product management, data science, and security.**
 - 📚 I am currently learning app development.